CERIT-SC/opennebula-rhcs/README.md

 #### Cluster configuration management

 Cluster configuration is managed by `ccs` command.
-You must have `ricci` daemon konfigured and running on all nodes and all nodes must by able to synchronize configuration on all other cluster nodes password-less.
+You must have `ricci` daemon configured and running on all nodes and any node must be able to synchronize configuration on all other nodes without password.

 Example: